sangeeth518/Go-Concurrency/README.md

 # Go-Concurrency
-# This is a bsic golang concurrency using waitgoup
+# This is a bsic golang concurrency using waitgroup